Unramified extensions of quadratic number fields with Galois group $SL_2(7)$

 \section{Abstract}

-We provide infinite families of quadratic number fields with everywhere unramified Galois extensions of Galois group $SL_2(7)$ and $2.A_7$, respectively.
-To my knowledge, these are the first instances of infinitely many such realizations for perfect groups which are not generated by involutions, a property which makes them difficult to approach for the problem in question and leads to somewhat delicate local-global problems in inverse Galois theory.
+We provide an infinite family of quadratic number fields with everywhere unramified Galois extensions of Galois group $SL_2(7)$.
+To my knowledge, this is the first instance of infinitely many such realizations for a perfect group which is not generated by involutions, a property which makes it difficult to approach for the problem in question and leads to somewhat delicate local-global problems in inverse Galois theory.